Easy Hamburger Buns (Light Brioche Buns)

 - In a small bowl, combine the warm water, milk, sugar and yeast together.
 Let stand until bubbly, about 5 minutes.
 Water can't be too hot!

 - Whisk together the bread flour, all-purpose flour, milk powder and salt.

-- In bread machine or mixer (or just by hand), add 1 and 2 and knead until well combined and moist dough forms.
+- In bread machine or mixer (or just by hand), add 1, 2, egg and knead until well combined and moist dough forms.
 It takes about 15 minutes.

 - Optional step: Transfer the dough to a well floured surface, punch down / knead by hand for 10 minutes to get a better result.

 - Add butter and let machine knead (or by hand).
 Rise till the dough doubles the size.

 - Transfer the dough to a well floured surface, and divide into 8 - 10 dough balls.
 Shape dough and place on parchment lined baking sheet about 2-3 inches apart.
 Leave the baking sheet in an oven with light on, and a bowl of hot water next to it.
 Second rise in this condition takes ~35 minutes, or until the size doubles.

 - Preheat oven to 400F, and set a large shallow roasting pan of water on the lowest rack of the oven.

 - Beat a large egg with 1 tbsp water, sift to get rid of bubbles.
 Brush the buns thoroughly (top and side).

 - Bake for 16-18 minutes, for 10 and 8 buns respectively.
 Turn the baking sheet 180 degrees halfway.

 - Immediately transfer buns to a rack to cool completely.